Emmotes/ic_spoilers/docs/patron_5.md

 ## Restrictions

+At this point it seems to be fairly clear that Elminster's patron restriction will only allow champions that have released or been reworked in the past 3 years.
+This means that as time goes on - some of the older champions will start to become unavailable.

-There is an Elminster patron perk in the definitions that buffs all champions for each champion in the formation that is eligible for Elminster patron adventures.
-We can deduce Elminster's restriction from that:
+We can surmise this from an Elminster patron perk in the definitions that buffs all champions for each champion in the formation that is eligible for Elminster patron adventures.
+The restriction it has is:
 `TimeAvailable('days') < (365 * 3) || hero_id==147 || hero_id==99`

-Basically - any champion that released before 1905 days ago (~3 years) - as well as Gale (147) and Dungeon Master (99).
-This tracks with all previous statements from Justin that he wanted Elminster's restriction to have a variable list of champions.
-As time progresses - older champions will become too old to be eligible but new champions will also release.

-There is also potential that the restriction will include champions that were reworked in the past 3 years as well - but right now there's not enough information to confirm that.
+I made a list of all champions and their eligibility for Elminster for the date of his release: [Elminster Champion Eligibility List](patron_5_champions.html).
+Obviously it is based on this assumed restriction and won't remain accurate for long.
+It might not even be accurate now.

 # Images